 Lake District Triple Challenge

-• The Lake District – Bike it.
+- The Lake District – Bike it.
 Hike it.
 Paddle it.
-The ultimate Lakes challenge in just one day

-• Tackle all terrains as you cycle, trek and kayak in the heart of the wildness of Lake District National Park
+- Tackle all terrains as you bike, hike and kayak in the heart of the Lake District National Park

 - Conquer the summit of one of the Lake District’s most iconic peaks – Old Man of Coniston

 - Experience the beauty and the brawn of the UK’s best adventure playground

-This incredible adventure pits you against the spectacular landscapes of the Lake District National Park by bike, kayak and on foot!
-Trek to the summit of one of the Lake District’s most iconic peaks, the Old Man of Coniston, test yourself on the off-road mountain bike trails of Grizedale forest and kayak across iconic Coniston Water.
+The Lake District’s postcard panorama of craggy hilltops, mountain tarns and glittering lakes paints the perfect landscape for your triple challenge adventure!
+Trek to the summit of one of the Lake District’s most iconic peaks, the Old Man of Coniston, tackle the off-road mountain bike trails of Grizedale forest and kayak across the picturesque Coniston water.

-If the above dates do not suit you and you have a group of over 18 people, please get in touch as we’d be happy to set up a date that meets with your requirements between April – October.
+If the above dates do not suit you and you have a group of over 10 people, please get in touch as we’d be happy to set up a new date between April – October.
 Or if you have any questions about our new operations and continued level of care for your safety and wellbeing, simply email: email@example.com or call 01492 588 069.

 In the lead up